OldemarRodriguez/riemannian_stats/docs/html/_sources/examples.rst.txt

     from riemannian_stats import riemannian_analysis, dataprocessing, visualization, utilities

-Both approaches provide access to the same classes—choose the one that suits your workflow.
+Both approaches provide access to the same classes, choose the one that suits your workflow.

 Example 1: Iris Dataset